Peace Now

-Peace Now (שלום עכשיו Shalom Achshav, /he/) is an Israeli liberal advocacy organization with the aim of promoting a two-state solution to the Israeli–Palestinian conflict.
+Peace Now (שָׁלוֹם עַכְשָׁיו Shalom Achshav, /he/) is an Israeli liberal advocacy organization with the aim of promoting a two-state solution to the Israeli–Palestinian conflict.

 Early activism

 In an official document from 1982 Peace Now advocated for an undivided Jerusalem as Israel's capital.
 It has since shifted its position to two capitals for two states – a solution based on demographic breakdowns with a special agreement for the Old City.

 Peace Now again came to prominence following Israel's 1982 Invasion of Lebanon, and in particular the massacre of Palestinian refugees by Christian Lebanese Phalangists at the Israeli controlled Sabra and the Shatila refugee camp.
 On 25 September 1982 Peace Now held a mass protest in Tel Aviv in order to pressure the government to establish a national inquiry commission to investigate the massacres, as well as calling for the resignation of the defence minister Ariel Sharon.
 Peace Now's 1982 demonstration was attended by 400,000 people, approximately 10% of Israel's population at the time.